TheDataLeek/khan-interview/README.md

 This is a hard problem with a ton of solutions.
 The naive approaches work *very* well, but they also miss out on a lot of the nuanced behavior that occurs in this sort of problem.

+From here the next best steps are to start examining other algorithms.
+A good approach would be to find the "densest" part of the network and infect it.
+The Markov Chain process above attempts to do this, but it's far from perfect.